-- 11. Stock Compensation Plans - a.
+11. Stock Compensation Plans

+- a.
 We vote for stock compensation plans which provide a dollar-for-dollar cash for stock exchange. - b.
-We vote on a case-by-case basis for stock compensation plans which do not provide a dollar-for-dollar cash for stock exchange using a quantitative model. - 12.
-Directors Retirement Plans - a.
+We vote on a case-by-case basis for stock compensation plans which do not provide a dollar-for-dollar cash for stock exchange using a quantitative model.

+12. Directors Retirement Plans

+- a.
 We vote against retirement plans for non-employee directors. - b.
-We vote for shareholder proposals to eliminate retirement plans for non-employee directors. - 13.
-Management Proposals to Reprice Options
+We vote for shareholder proposals to eliminate retirement plans for non-employee directors.

+13. Management Proposals to Reprice Options

-We vote on a case-by-case basis on management proposals seeking approval to reprice options.
-Considerations include the following:
+We vote against management proposals seeking approval to reprice options.

-- Historic trading patterns - Rationale for the repricing - Value-for-value exchange - Option vesting - Term of the option - Exercise price - Participation - 14.
-Shareholder Proposals Recording Executive and Director Pay - a.
+14. Shareholder Proposals Regarding Executive and Director Pay

+- a.
 We vote against shareholder proposals seeking to set absolute levels on compensation or otherwise dictate the amount or form of compensation. - b.
 We vote against shareholder proposals requiring director fees be paid in stock only. - c.
-We vote for shareholder proposals to put option repricing to a shareholder vote. - d.
-We vote for shareholder proposals that call for a non-binding advisory vote on executive pay ("say-onpay").
-Company boards would adopt a policy giving shareholders the opportunity at each annual meeting to vote on an advisory resolution to ratify the compensation of the named executive officers set forth in the proxy statement's summary compensation table. - e.
-We vote "annual" for the frequency of say-on-pay proposals rather than once every two or three years. - f.
-We vote on a case-by-case basis for all other shareholder proposals regarding executive and director pay, taking into account company performance, pay level versus peers, pay level versus industry, and long term corporate outlook. - 15.
-Management Proposals On Executive Compensation - a.
+We vote against shareholder proposals to eliminate vesting of options and restricted stock on change of control. - d.
+We vote for shareholder proposals to put option repricing to a shareholder vote. - e.
+We vote for shareholder proposals that call for a non-binding advisory vote on executive pay ("say-on-pay").
+Company boards would adopt a policy giving shareholders the opportunity at each annual meeting to vote on an advisory resolution to ratify the compensation of the named executive officers set forth in the proxy statement's summary compensation table. - f.
+We vote "annual" for the frequency of say-on-pay proposals rather than once every two or three years. - g.
+We vote on a case-by-case basis for all other shareholder proposals regarding executive and director pay, taking into account company performance, pay level versus peers, pay level versus industry, and long term corporate outlook.

+15. Management Proposals on Executive Compensation

 For non-binding advisory votes on executive officer compensation, when management and the external service provider agree, we vote for the proposal.
 When management and the external service provider disagree, the proposal becomes a refer item.
 In the case of a Refer item, the factors under consideration will include the following:

-- Company performance over the last 1-, 3- and 5-year periods on a total shareholder return basis - Performance metrics for short- and long-term incentive programs - CEO pay relative to company performance (is there a misalignment) - Tax gross-ups to senior executives - Change-in-control arrangements - Presence of a clawback provision, ownership guidelines, or stock holding requirements for senior executives - b.
-We vote "annual" for the frequency of say-on-pay proposals rather than once every two or three years. - 16.
-Stock Retention / Holding Period of Equity Awards
+- Company performance over the last 1-, 3- and 5-year periods on a total shareholder return basis - Performance metrics for short- and long-term incentive programs - CEO pay relative to company performance (is there a misalignment) - Tax gross-ups to senior executives - Change-in-control arrangements - Presence of a clawback provision, ownership guidelines, or stock holding requirements for senior executives

+16. Stock Retention / Holding Period of Equity Awards